|641.01||Construction, maintenance; prisoners placed in jail, reports.|

 Subd.
 2. Medical aid.
 Except as provided in section 466.101, the county board shall pay the costs of medical services provided to prisoners.
 The amount paid by the Anoka county board for a medical service shall not exceed the maximum allowed medical assistance payment rate for the service, as determined by the commissioner of human services.
-For all other counties, medical providers shall charge no higher than the rate negotiated between the county and the provider.
-In the absence of an agreement between the county and the provider, the provider may charge no more than the discounted rate the provider has negotiated with the nongovernmental third-party payer that provided the most revenue to the provider during the previous calendar year.
 The county is entitled to reimbursement from the prisoner for payment of medical bills to the extent that the prisoner to whom the medical aid was provided has the ability to pay the bills.
 The prisoner shall, at a minimum, incur co-payment obligations for health care services provided by a county correctional facility.
 The county board shall determine the co-payment amount.
 Notwithstanding any law to the contrary, the co-payment shall be deducted from any of the prisoner's funds held by the county, to the extent possible.
 If there is a disagreement between the county and a prisoner concerning the prisoner's ability to pay, the court with jurisdiction over the defendant shall determine the extent, if any, of the prisoner's ability to pay for the medical services.
 If a prisoner is covered by health or medical insurance or other health plan when medical services are provided, the county providing the medical services has a right of subrogation to be reimbursed by the insurance carrier for all sums spent by it for medical services to the prisoner that are covered by the policy of insurance or health plan, in accordance with the benefits, limitations, exclusions, provider restrictions, and other provisions of the policy or health plan.
 The county may maintain an action to enforce this subrogation right.
 The county does not have a right of subrogation against the medical assistance program or the general assistance medical care program.

 Subd.
 3. Intake procedure; health coverage.
 As part of its intake procedure for new prisoners, the sheriff shall ask the prisoner whether the prisoner has health coverage.
 If the prisoner has coverage under a policy of accident and health insurance regulated under chapter 62A, a health maintenance contract regulated under chapter 62D, a group subscriber contract regulated under chapter 62C, a health benefit certificate regulated under chapter 64B, a self-insured plan, or other health coverage, the prisoner shall provide to the sheriff the name of the carrier or administrator and other information and authorizations necessary for the sheriff to obtain specific information about coverage.